stevenandz/CPP/madlibs/README.md

 experimenting, I managed to create my first program that uses pointers!

+## Running it
+This is compiled through a G++ compiler.
+1. g++ -o main main.cpp
+2. ./main

 ## Improvements
-Seeing how there are many words out there for grammer that are too big for a file, I pondred over a better solution.
+Seeing how there are many words out there for grammer that are too big for a file, I pondered for a better solution.
 This is outside my skill set (for now), but I hope to incorporate a dynamic AI agent that functions in the background.
 It will function something like this...